lt-asset/resym/process_data/readme.md

 2. **Data**
-   We provide five binary files in the `ReSym/sample_data` folder as an example.
+   We provide two binary files in the `ReSym/sample_data` folder as an example.
 Your data folder should contain two subfolders:
    - `bin`: Contains **non-stripped binaries** with debug information.
    - `decompiled`: Contains decompiled code from **fully stripped binaries**.